Outright Odds

 Liverpool team stats from the 2023-24 Premier League season (avg per game):

-- CB: Virgil van Dijk – 78% – No one has a higher Squawka Score among centre-backs than Van Dijk, who remains one of the best in the business.
-He’s won 65.22% of his ground duels.
+• CB: Virgil van Dijk – 77% – No one has a higher Squawka Score among centre-backs than Van Dijk, who remains one of the best in the business.
+He’s unsurprisingly won 74.19% of his aerial duels and lost just 0.26 challenges per 90.

-- FWD: Mohamed Salah – 84% – Salah already has 31 direct goal involvements to his name, with more goals and more assists than any other player in the Premier League this season.
+• FWD: Mohamed Salah – 84% – Salah already has 34 direct goal involvements to his name, with more goals and more assists than any other player in the Premier League this season.
+There’s no one better

-- FWD: Cody Gakpo – 78% – He’s been a reliable man for slot, averaging 0.55 goals per 90 minutes, whether played through the middle or on the left.
+• FWD: Cody Gakpo – 80% – He’s been a reliable man for Slot, really coming to his own.
+Gakpo has averaged 0.55 goals per 90 minutes, whether played through the middle or on the left.

 After starting with a 4-3-3, Slot has Liverpool playing a 4-2-3-1 which allows Szoboszlai to get further up the pitch.
 This means there’s a double pivot of Mac Allister and Gravenberch, with the former getting up and down the pitch.
 It’s no surprise that the focal point of the attack is Salah, with the starting striker dropping slightly deeper.
 But it’s a fluid attack.